 Types of Small Claims Cases

-Small Claims Court Jurisdiction
+Small Claims Court Clerk

-Where do I file my small claims court case?
+Can I file my small claims case in Sherman County?

 Sherman County Court Locations

 Countywide Courthouse in the City of Stratford

 This courthouse is located at:P O Box 342 Stratford, TX 79084

 This courthouse handles cases for Countywide.
 The court’s website can be found here.
 The phone number for the court is (806)366-5645.
 And you can email the court by clicking here.